Skip to content Exit mobile menu

 Arrival Information: Important tips

-You are strongly advised not to enter the UK unless you have been granted the correct immigration permission.
+You should not to enter the UK unless you have been granted the correct immigration permission.
 This is due to the complications and additional cost that can arise if you enter the UK too early.

-If you have waited for longer than 8 weeks and you have not received any confirmation from UKVI that a decision has been made on your application and believe that there is a delay with your decision, then please contact the visa office.
+If you have waited for longer than 8 weeks and you have not received any confirmation from the Home Office that a decision has been made on your application, then please contact your visa office directly.

 You can pay a higher visa application cost (if applicable) for a faster decision.
 This does not always guarantee a faster decision if there are any complications with your visa application or if there are visa processing delays.